dayanruben/Kotlin-AI-Examples/projects/spring-ai/playground-flight-booking/README.md

 ## Running

-Run the application by executing `Application.kt` in your IDE or by running `./gradlew bootRun` in the command line.
+Run the application by executing `Application.kt` in your IDE or by running `./gradlew bootRun` (`gradlew.bat bootRun` for Windows) in the command line.

 ### With OpenAI Chat